 Join us as we climb the Picos de Europa, taste cheese in ancient caves, and trace back the ancient pilgrimage route of the Camino de Santiago.
 Many routes lead to the sacred city of Santiago de Compostela, and two of these pass through Asturias, the Primitive Way & the Coastal Way.
 On this amazing trip you will see prehistoric cave paintings, climb to the high lakes of the Somiedo Natural Park, and maybe even spot bears roaming in the wild.

 ♦ All transport within the tour

 ♦ Everything except postcards, stamps and phone calls

 | DAY 1 | Exploring Cangas de Onis

 Cangas de Onís is a breathtaking village located close to the entrance to Picos de Europa National Park, Biosphere Reserve.
 Visit to The Monastery of San Pedro de Villanueva, built on pre-Roman ruins in the 8th century and the Centre of Cangas de Onís with its “Roman” bridge, curiously, is so named after this style, but actually dates from later time.

 | DAY 2 | Picos de Europa National Park & Cavadonga Lakes

-Today we hike inside the most important National Park of Spain to discover the Lakes of Covadonga (Enol and Ercina) and the main territory around them, to appreciate the great natural beauty of this Biosphere Reserve.
+Today we hike inside the most important National Park of Spain to discover the two Lakes of Covadonga (Enol and Ercina) and the main territory around them, to appreciate the great natural beauty of this Biosphere Reserve.
 Back to Cangas de Onís, is possible to visit Sanctuary of Covadonga linked to the beginning of the Asturian Monarchy, which constituted the first Christian Kingdom on the Iberian Peninsula.